LeoEgidi/pivmet/cran-comments.md

 ## Resubmission
 This is a resubmission.
-Package ‘pivmet’ was removed from the CRAN repository on January 24th, since check issues reported by professor Brian D. Ripley on December 29th were not corrected in time.
+Package pivmet was removed from the CRAN repository on January 24th, since check issues reported by professor Brian D. Ripley on December 29th were not corrected in time.
 In this version I fixed the issues